 - Plan beforehand which platforms your video content will be shared on and make a list of the best respective aspect ratios so that your videos don’t turn out to be cropped or with black bars at the top or bottom on the main platforms.

 - 16:9 works for almost all platforms, devices, has high quality and is easy to capture.
 However it is recommended to have a clear knowledge on other aspect ratios as well.

 Also, there are specific aspect ratios that work the best for various social media.
 And you must be well-aware of that before streaming or sharing your video content on these media-

 Even for live streaming, always keep in mind where it will be viewed the most, for instance, there are different aspect ratios that work the best for different social media and so on.
 Having a clear idea on video aspect ratio will help you in the long run, especially if you are operating in the streaming industry.

 Muvi Live comes with the exclusive feature-packed solutions like ultra-low latency live streaming, recording & sharing live streaming across various platforms, DVR-enabled live streaming, offline viewing and social media integration, to name a few.

-Take a 14-day free trial today to know more.
+Get started today to know more.

 - What are the common video aspect ratios?

 Common video aspect ratios include 16:9 (widescreen), 4:3 (standard), and 1:1 (square).
 Other ratios like 21:9 (ultrawide) and 9:16 (vertical) are also used for specific purposes like cinematic or mobile content.